 A beneficiary statement is a disclosure from the lender of record.
 It notes the unpaid balance remaining on a mortgage loan as of a certain date, including the interest rate.
 Lenders charge to deliver a beneficiary statement on request.

-The beneficiary statement contains the name of the lending institution and their address and telephone number.
+The beneficiary statement contains the name of the lending institution, and their address and telephone number.
 It has the account number of the existing loan.
 It has the name or names of the borrower or borrowers.
-It is dated, which is important as the amounts will change as interest accrues and principal is paid.
+It is dated, which is important, as the amounts will change as interest accrues and the principal is paid.
 It has the current principal balance as of that date.
 It has the interest rate.
-It includes the date to which the interest has been paid.
-It also shows the statement preparation fee.
+It includes the date up to which the interest has been paid.
+It may show the statement preparation fee.

 Home sellers generally request beneficiary statements when they want to prove how much they owe against a property.
 There are be several reasons for needing this amount documented.